chaostoolkit/walkthrough/lab5/README.md

 is under a real attack, you probably want to interrupt all the experiments as soon as possible so that your teams can focus on the real issue at hand.

-To achoeve that, we are foing to rely on a Chaos Toolkit feature called `controls`.
+To achieve that, we are foing to rely on a Chaos Toolkit feature called `controls`.
 A control is merely a piece of code that runs during the execution of the experiment and can do anything to it: interrupting it, changing it on the fly, logging it, etc. You can learn more about `controls` on the